moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ```bash
 npx hardhat run scripts/transactions.js --network demo
 ```

-!!! remember
-    The private keys for the demo accounts like Baltathar specified above are publicly known.
-We are sending valueluess MyTokens to these accounts, but if you send real funds to these accounts you'll lose them.

 As each transaction is sent, you'll see a log printed to the terminal.